 The AAMC strongly recommends that providers be paid the same for furnishing telehealth services as services delivered in person.
-The value of the care delivered is not different if the patient is seen via telehealth.
-In fact, more frequent monitoring of the patient in their home has provided insight to improved care in some case.
+The quality and cost of care delivered is not different if the patient is seen via telehealth.
 We recommend Congress provide a facility fee under the outpatient prospective payment system for telehealth services provided by physicians that would have been provided in the provider-based entity.